-(1) the Lord Chief Justice must- Land Drainage Act 1991, section 31(1A) Section 31 (Composition and incidental powers relating to the Agricultural Land Tribunal) (1) The Lord Chancellor shall draw up for the Agricultural Land Tribunal, and from time to time revise, a panel of persons appearing to him to be experienced in matters relating to the drainage of land.
-(1A) Before drawing up, or revising, a panel under The provision gives the LC, following consultation with the LCJ or nominee, power to draw up and/or revise a panel of persons with expertise in land drainage in respect of the ALT.
-Delegation in force from March 2007 2009.
-The delegation was originally made to Lord Justice Carrnwath in January 2007 until his appointment as Senior President of Tribunals in November 2007 From November 2007 until October 2009 the delegation was to subsection (1), the Lord Chancellor must consult the Lord Chief Justice. the Senior President of Tribunals.
+(1A) Before drawing up, or revising, a panel under subsection (1), the Lord Chancellor must consult the Lord Chief Justice.
+October 2009 the delegation was to the Senior President of Tribunals.
 (2) For each hearing by an Agricultural Land Tribunal of an application under section 28 or 30 above one of the members of the Tribunal shall, instead of being a person nominated in accordance with paragraph 16(1)(b) of Schedule 9 to the Agriculture Act 1947, be a person nominated by the chairman from the panel drawn up under this section.
 (3) Paragraph 16A of Schedule 9 to the Agriculture Act 1947 (which provides for the exercise of the power of making nominations if the chairman is prevented from doing so) shall apply to nominations under this section.
 (4) For the purpose of deciding any application under section 28 or 30 of this Act the [appropriate tribunal (within the meaning of that section)] 4 may authorise any of its members or any other person to enter and inspect any land.
 (5) Subsections (3) to (6) of section 29 above shall apply in relation to the power conferred by virtue of subsection (4) above as they apply in relation to the powers conferred by virtue of that section.
 (6) The Lord Chief Justice may nominate a judicial office holder (as defined in section 109(4) of the Constitutional Reform Act 2005) to exercise his functions under this section.
-Judicial Pensions and Retirements Act 1993, section 2(3A) (as Section 2 (The judicial officer's entitlement to a pension) 1) Any person to whom this Part applies- (a) who retires from qualifying judicial office on or The LC is required to consult the LCJ or nominee in respect of pension entitlement.
+Judicial Pensions and Retirement Act 1993, section Section 2 (The judicial officer's entitlement to a pension) 1) Any person to whom this Part applies- The LC is required to consult the LCJ or nominee in respect of pension entitlement.
 Delegation in force from 1 October 2009.